 How to Make This Recipe

-This is a step-by-step walkthrough of how to cook this recipe.
+Below are step-by-step instructions for how to cook this recipe.
 The recipe card at the bottom shows the exact cooking time and temperatures.

 How to Cut Red Cabbage for Tacos